Attract More Wildlife Through Timber Management

 Mr. Anderson decided to manage the oak-pine stand for pine timber production.
 However, on 1 acre near the pine plantation, he decided to keep some large oak and hickory trees as another wildlife food source.

 Some of the technical terms used in this publication may be unfamiliar.
-If you have any questions regarding their use, please consult Mississippi State University Extension Service Publication 1250 Forestry Terms for Mississippi Landowners.
+If you have any questions regarding their use, please consult Mississippi State University Extension Publication 1250 Forestry Terms for Mississippi Landowners.

 Mississippi Forestry Commission